dennwc/cas/README.md

 This project implements a simple and pragmatic approach to Content Addressable Storage (CAS).
 It was heavily influenced by [Perkeep](https://perkeep.org/) (aka Camlistore) and Git.

+## Status

+The project is in an active development.
+Both API and on-disk format may change.

+Check the [Quick start guide](./docs/quickstart.md) for a list of basic commands.

 ## Goals

 - **Simplicity:** the core specification should be trivial to implement.